 Aurora grins and pulls into a space in front of the cabin I point out.
 "Bit faster, yeah.
 Still, it's a pretty enough walk."

 The car turning off leaves us in relative silence, my ears buzzing in my stuffed-up head from the lack of noise.
 My thoughts seem to be surrounding a blank space.
+Circling and swirling around it, around nothing.
 A black pit containing all the things I could think about my old life, of being discovered, of having to go back.

 "Hey."
 Aurora.
 She's smiling.
 That's a good thing to think about, instead, that smile.
 "Let's get you inside."